PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 That leaves your loved ones with a large amount of money to handle such a difficult time, using the remainder of the tax free payout to do things like:

-See how affordable term coverage can be in a few clicks.
+See how affordable term life coverage can be in a few clicks.
 Max out your family's payout with budget-friendly premiums.

 Funeral insurance has some specific uses, helping your family cover end-of-life related costs, like: